RebornBeat/BGP-X/protocol/routing_domains.md

 | `satellite-meo` | 100-200ms | O3b mPOWER |
 | `satellite-geo` | 550-700ms | Inmarsat, Viasat, HughesNet GEO |

-**Geo plausibility for satellite-class clearnet**: all satellite-class clearnet nodes are **exempt** from geographic plausibility RTT scoring.
-The plausibility scorer returns `0.5` (neutral) regardless of measured RTT.
-This is because satellite terminal IP addresses may be geographically distant from the ground station, producing RTTs that appear inconsistent with the claimed region.

-**Jurisdiction declaration is OPTIONAL**: For all clearnet nodes (including satellite), declaring a jurisdiction in the node advertisement is optional.
-Geographic plausibility scoring only applies if a node voluntarily declares a jurisdiction.
-Nodes are NOT required to declare jurisdiction.

 ---

 ### 5.2 bgpx-overlay (Type 0x00000002)